 Once you arrive in Italy as a student, maybe you’re not thinking too much about budgets, but rather about where can you go see the best museum/best party in town.
-It’s a pretty valid reason, but you can’t keep partying, and culturing this much without wondering what is the cost of living in Italy for international students, you know at lease you won’t go bankrupt in the first week here – you can read our study abroad in italy free guide
+It’s a pretty valid reason, but you can’t keep partying, and culturing this much without wondering what is the cost of living in Italy for international students, you know at least you won’t go bankrupt in the first week here – to know more about student life in Italy you can read our study abroad in Italy free guide

 When you’re thinking about moving to another country, even if not indefinitely, you’re gonna want to know where to find the best apartments.
 For now we can help you the most with everything that has to do with Italy so if you’re that curious why not give a look at our apartments in Italy a full 2019 guide for your travels.
 At least you’ll know what price range you’re looking at.

-You can find a couple of cities that we already talked about in our article that talks about the prices in cost of living in Florence and cost of living in Rome, but if you’re wondering what is the cost of living in Turin for students ( check our accommodation in Turin Italy) or the cost of living in Italy Bologna you can read this and have a general idea of the cost of living in Italy for students.
+If you are interested in living expenses in Italy for students, you can find a couple of cities that we already talked about in our article that talks about the prices in cost of living in Florence, cost of living in Rome, cost of living in Milan but if you’re wondering what is the cost of living in Turin for students ( check our accommodation in Turin Italy) or the cost of living in Italy Bologna you can read this and have a general idea of the cost of living in Italy for students.

 I want to study in Italy

 That’s great I mean that is what we can help you the most in, especially when it comes to helping you find accommodation.
 On our main website, you can find a whole list of cities and all the various universities and colleges you can attend.
 Also, you can find summer programs, Italian courses and cooking classes, cause why not learn how to cook while here.
 Check our apartments for rent in Italy

 I want to rent a room in Italy